perfana/jfr-exporter/README.md

 Example of a big memory allocation stacktrace:
 ![stacktrace example 1](images/stacktrace-2.jpg)

+## Native Memory

+To see the native memory usage, enable NMT on the process command line by adding:

+    -XX:NativeMemoryTracking=summary

 ## Dashboard

 A Grafana dashboard can be imported to view the JFR metrics.